rstratf4/PlatformAutomation/README.md

 # PlatformAutomation

-Pipelines written for downloading Pivotal Tiles & Stemcells As well as installing them
+Pipelines written for downloading Pivotal Tiles & Stemcells as well as installing them